NoneShell/IDADelogger/README.md

-# Log Analyzer for IDA Pro
+# IDADelogger for IDA Pro

-**Log Analyzer** is a GUI plugin for IDA Pro that automatically analyzes logging function calls and renames functions based on extracted log message parameters.
+**IDADelogger** is a GUI plugin for IDA Pro that automatically analyzes logging function calls and renames functions based on extracted log message parameters.
 It is particularly useful for firmware reverse engineering, embedded binary analysis, and malware unpacking — wherever log-based function naming is helpful.

 ---